Fisher's Building: Hanafins

 In 1981, Lawry Hanafin, a descendant of James, opened a photography shop in the building, continuing the legacy.
 Hanafin operated his store from the building for thirty years until it was destroyed in the 2011 Christchurch earthquake, and watched as it was demolished.

 Hanafin reopened his one-hour photography store in Westfield Riccarton mall.
 After 42 years, Hanafin closed his business on 21 June 2023 due to rising costs and a change in consumer demand.
 Loyal customers reportedly flew down to Christchurch to visit the store before it closed.

 Earthquake damage and demolition

 The Fisher's Building was severely damaged in the 2011 Christchurch earthquake; the top floor had lost much of its façade, with rubble destroying the verandah below.
 Despite having been taken care of and strengthened over its lifetime, as a brick and concrete heritage building, it did not survive the intensity of the earthquake.
 It was demolished in July 2011.

 At the time of demolition, it was the last surviving building designed by Armson which had been constructed on Hereford Street, which once had several buildings designed by him.
-As of 2024, the site has not been rebuilt on, and is being used as a car park space.
-A local Christchurch developer announced that a new 3-storey building will be built on the same site.
+The land was used as car parking space until 2024, when a local developer announced that a new retail building would be constructed on the same site.
+Construction began in 2025, with the new building featuring a similar triangular shape; the space was acquired by The North Face and was officially opened on 18 July 2026 in a grand opening attended by Jossi Wells.